 Click here to buy the book.
 (This is an affiliate link to Amazon.)

 In my Facebook group, The Nest for Elementary School Teachers, we did a Summer Teaching Book Study on The InterACTIVE Class!
-Since this has now ended, I wanted to still give you an opportunity to join in… Just click the link to join and download the free Discussion Guide.
-Download the study guide here.
+Since this has now ended, I wanted to still give you an opportunity to join in… Just click the below to download the free Discussion Guide.

 The InterACTIVE Class starts by helping us understand the type of environment and teaching style that will help us succeed.
 Then, the book goes into detail about specific Apps and lesson ideas for including technology in our interactive classrooms.
 Let’s dive into a few of the big overarching ideas of the book!

 1- Understanding Interactive

 First, the Merrill’s start by helping us understand what an interactive class really looks like.
 With a focus on creating a “Responsive Thinking Environment,” there is a study of rigor and response.
 The idea is that without rigor, students are performing in a reactive state, as opposed to a responsive state.